Me & My Approach

 Collaborating with Patients

-All of my work is individualized and tailored to your unique needs and goals, as my patient.
-This is a collaborative process, which means, I will work with you throughout treatment, adjusting the goals and focus of therapy as needed.
+All of my work is individualized and tailored to your unique needs and goals.
+Therapy is a collaborative process, which means, I will work with you throughout treatment, adjusting the focus of therapy as needed.
 I see myself as a guide, facilitator, educator, and support person.

 What is Integrative Psychotherapy?